wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

 To create the basic custom layout resources:

-1. In the `authenticationendpoint` folder, navigate to the created `extensions` folder and create the `layouts` folder, and inside it create a folder with a layout name (e.g. `custom`) according to the following structure.
-You can create folders for multiple layouts inside the `layouts` folder.
+1. In the `authenticationendpoint` folder, navigate to the created `extensions` folder and create the folder structure as below.
+Inside the `layouts` folder, you can create folders for multiple layouts (e.g. `custom`).

     ```
     └── extensions